Best Casino Software Providers

 If you like to play an online casino that has a particular type of software, then we've added this section to help you find the best from every platform.

-These days, there are a handful of platforms worth mentioning – some holding a place as "giants" who helped found the industry and continue to shape its direction.
-Other are smaller operations with fewer licensees and market share yet with nonetheless superior technological applications.
-You may have very well heard of some of these software providers already, which include next names: .
-But knowing their names isn't enough.
-It's important that you understand how gambling software operates and why it can be the difference between playing with fair odds and rigged odds, as well as making secure and non-secure financial transactions.
+These days, there are a handful of platforms worth mentioning – some holding a place as giants who helped found the industry and continue to shape its direction.
+Other are smaller operations with fewer licensees and market share, yet with nonetheless superior technological applications.
+You may have very well heard of some of these software providers already, which include the most popular names such as Playtech and Microgaming.

 In order for a software platform to be deemed inherently fair, the source code must be put under the microscope at a testing facility.
 Fairness is achieved by running hundreds of thousands of hands for each game.
 Again, if fair odds are programmed into each game, winning hands versus losing hands will be reflected accordingly.

 Running hand simulations is also what determines whether the random number generator is functioning properly or not.
 As mentioned, the RNG is like the brains of the software.
 It is what determines (in a split second) whether a hand will win or lose.
 Based on the source code, the RNG job is to dish out winning and losing hands in a completely random and unpredictable manner.
 Software testing houses plot the results of hundreds of thousands of hand simulations in order to determine does it operate properly.
 If the results are in line with statistical norms, that means the RNG is good to go, and players are getting a fair gambling experience.
 When hand deviations do not match up with norms, well then, it is likely rigged only to pay out for certain bets.